 Some people, you know them and I know them, some people are so immersed in fatalism and negativity that they can't be salvaged.

-I don't know what percentage, but there's some people just hopelessly, no Matter what evidence or inspiration you provide them, they're lost.
+I don't know what percentage, but there's some people just hopelessly, no matter what evidence or inspiration you provide them, they're lost.

 But not, I don't believe at all of this 53% has given up.

-I think an uplifting, positive can do message, if delivered not out of false optimism, and not sugarcoated, syrupy, sweet, unrealistic, but it's a genuine optimistic, we are Americans.
+I think an uplifting, positive, can-do message, if delivered not out of false optimism and not sugar-coated, syrupy, sweet, unrealistic, but it's a genuine, optimistic, we are Americans.

-We can do whatever we want, whatever obstacles are in our way, we can find our way around them.
+Whatever obstacles are in our way, we can find our way around them.

 That's been the history of our country.